ExpressPQDelivery/epqd_client_for_M4/README.md

 - [x] Falcon

+## Target Board and Settings

+- This version is developed and is mainly targeting the [STM32 Nucleo F439ZI](https://www.st.com/en/evaluation-tools/nucleo-f439zi.html) board.
-For networking, the [LwIP](https://savannah.nongnu.org/projects/lwip/) TCP/IP stack (version 2.1.2) is used and the [FreeRTOS](https://www.freertos.org/), as a real time operating system.
+- For networking, the [LwIP](https://savannah.nongnu.org/projects/lwip/) TCP/IP stack (version 2.1.2) is used and the [FreeRTOS](https://www.freertos.org/), as a real time operating system.

-## Target Boards

-This version is developed and is mainly targeting the [STM32 Nucleo F439ZI](https://www.st.com/en/evaluation-tools/nucleo-f439zi.html) board.
+- You should

 ## Installation